COVID-19 Update: How We Are Serving and Protecting Our Clients

 App-Court-Finding-for-Barhoma-1-232x300

-California Court of Appeals rules for Barhoma Law client after the firm successfully brought a Writ of Habeas Corpus.
+California Court of Appeals rules for Power Trial Lawyers client after the firm successfully brought a Writ of Habeas Corpus.
 The Appellate Court remnded the case back to the Superior Court for an evidentiary hearing.

 Earlier this year, the California Supreme Court reversed the death sentence Scott Peterson received after being convicted for the 2002 murder of his wife and unborn child.
 In more recent news, the state’s high court ordered a trial judge to review the merits of one of Peterson’s post-conviction claims.